Swap and Drop

 Swap so you can drop

-Losing weight isn’t as tough as it seems.
+Losing weight is tough (here’s why you’re having trouble).
+But, there are a few easy tweaks you can make to your diet that can make a huge difference.
 To drop a pound, you need to eliminate 3,500 calories, by burning them off and/or cutting them from your diet.
 Just by eating 500 fewer calories per day, in theory you will lose a pound a week.
-(Swap your daily frappuccino for a coffee and you’re about halfway there.)
-We rounded up some easy changes you can make-pick a few and the scale will start to shift.
+We rounded up some easy changes you can make.
+Pick a few swaps, and the scale will start to shift.

 And remember, when introducing a food swap, give yourself time to get used to it, advises Robin Anderson, a registered dietitian with Revive Wellness, a coalition of health practitioners in Edmonton.
 “The higher in salt, fat and sugar a food is, the more addictive it is,” she says, “so when you eat something different, your taste buds need time to adjust.”